cnoe-io/reference-implementation-aws/README.md

 kubectl get svc -n ingress-nginx
 ```

-HTTPS endpoints are also created with valid certificates.
+A Network Load Balancer is also created.
+This is managed by the AWS Load Balancer Controller and points to ingress-nginx pod.
+This pod is responsible for routing requests to correct places.
+As a result, HTTPS endpoints are created with valid certificates.

 ```bash
 openssl s_client -showcerts -servername id.<DOMAIN_NAME> -connect id.<DOMAIN_NAME>:443 <<< "Q"
 curl https://backstage.<DOMAIN_NAME>
 ```

-## How to access the solution?
+## How to access the Backstage instance?

 When you open a browser window and go to `https://backstage.<DOMAIN_NAME>`, you should be prompted to login.
 Two users are created during the installation process: `user1` and `user2`.
 Their passwords are available in the keycloak namespace.